MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/build-workspaces.md

 #### Filters and Toolbar - Stacked

-This subpattern is referenced in the Form Part Section List pattern.
+This subpattern is referenced by the **Form Part Section List** pattern.
 It allows for some filter fields on one line, and a toolbar on a line below those filters.
 This pattern is generally only used over simple lists.
 It requires the following structure:

 - Group (Group)
     - Filter Group (Group) \[0..1\]